Join David Rycroft in his drawing & painting workshop to explore how artistic activity and meditation mutually nourish each other!

 LES BIENFAITS DE LA RANDONNÉE

 La randonnée est un entraînement cardio-vasculaire puissant, d’un grand bienfait pour notre santé mentale, physique et pour notre bien-être en général.
-Associée à la méditation, elle nous permet de nous relier à nous-mêmes et à la nature, cela apportant un sentiment de paix et de bien-être.
+Associée à la méditation, elle nous permet de nous relier à nous-mêmes et à la nature, apportant alors un sentiment de paix et de bien-être.

 TÉMOIGNAGES